juanlysander/fullstack-customerbook-ciptamandiri/README.md

 # README

 The CustomerBook smart contract is a decentralized application (DApp) designed to manage orders and payments for Cipta Mandiri Printing Business.
 It allows users to create, update, and delete orders, and tracks their status through various stages of completion.
-The smart contract is built on the Ethereum blockchain and is implemented in Solidity version 0.8.18.
+The smart contract is built on the Polygon blockchain and is implemented in Solidity version 0.8.18.

 #### Private Keys
 use this private key to act as Owner and grant access to all features.
 See Features below